-Fort Mercer in 1777.
-Fort Mercer stood on the New Jersey side of the Delaware River, opposite Fort Mifflin.
+Fort Mifflin.
 No one knows why the flag had the red and blue portions reversed.

-The flag shown at the bottom of the left column was known as the "Tri-Colored Stripes" flag.
-It consisted of thirteen alternating red, white and blue stripes (top to bottom) filling the field without any canton.
-This flag was flown on the consisted of a solid blue field onto which were affixed thirteen six-pointed white stars.
+The flag shown at the bottom of the left

+filling the field without any canton.
+This flag was flown on the brigantine, Lexington, and in 1777 was hoisted over Fort Stanwyx.
+F.J.
+Hudleston, in his book, Gentleman Johnny traveling headquarters.
+The flag consisted of a solid blue field onto which were affixed thirteen six-pointed white stars.
 The orientation of the stars varied from one to the next.
-They were arranged in a 3/2/3/2/3 top to bottom pattern.
+They were arranged in a 3 / 2 / 3 / 2 / 3 top to bottom pattern.